Donations

 Frequently Asked Questions

-What can I leave to The Parentline Charitable Trust?
+What can I leave to the Parentline Charitable Trust?

 We will be grateful for any bequest.
 You may wish to leave a specific sum of money or some property, which we can convert to funds (a SPECIFIC legacy).
 Alternatively you may wish to leave a ‘residue’, which is the amount left after you have made your other bequests.